UBC-MDS/PyPunisher/README.md

 name.

 We recognize that these tools already exist in Python.
-However, as discussed below, we have some minor misgivings about how this has been done, and believe it is possible to make some improvements in `PyPunisher`.
+However, as discussed below, we have some minor misgivings about how one of these techniques has been implemented, and believe it is possible to make some improvements in `PyPunisher`.

 ## Contributors: